YannisVanAchter/YannisVanAchter/README.md

 ### Why computer scientist and not astronaut ?

-I was quickly attracted by the development and I am afraid to venture too far (naturally) I went to the computer science a mixture of **logic** and **design** two elements that interest me
+I was quickly attracted by the development and I am afraid to venture too far (naturally) I went to the computer science a mixture of **logic** and
 **creativity** two elements that interest me **greatly**.

 ### Study MIT, Harvard ?